 How to Get There: Fly Into Miami International Airport

-Miami Beach is accessible from both Miami International Airport and Fort Lauderdale airport.
+Miami Beach is accessible from both Miami International Airport and Fort Lauderdale-Hollywood International Airport.
 If you're traveling on a budget, though, the best option is Miami International Airport.
 It's closer to Miami Beach, which means you'll only have to pay $30 for an Uber to your hotel, as opposed to the $100 that Fort Lauderdale drivers charge.
 Miami International Airport is additionally served by many airlines, so you'll have plenty of options for flights and prices.

 When should you fly into Fort Lauderdale?
 When you find an incredibly cheap flight to that airport.
 If the price difference to fly to Fort Lauderdale is greater than $70, you'll be better off going for that option.